jju/stubbl/teams/sumprunners.md

 # Sump Runners

 They were once thought to be the future of BludBol in the old era UBBL, and were set to play in Green Cup V before the interruption.
 They've never lived up to that, though they are good in Open Division play.
-They lean more on the passing game than most generalist teams do, which can make them more fun to watch than other teams with a similar playbook.
+They lean on the passing game which can make them more fun to watch than other teams with a similar playbook.

 ## Playbook